 This creamy Vidalia onion dip is best served warm, so if you’re making it for a party, a chafing dish is helpful.
 At our house, this crowd-pleasing dip doesn’t stay around long enough to get cold.
 If it does, you can warm it in the microwave.

-Since it’s a thicker dip, similar to an artichoke dip, you’ll want to serve it with crackers or toasted baguettes or strong tortilla chips.
+Since it’s a thicker dip, similar to an artichoke dip, or bacon cheese dip, you’ll want to serve it with crackers or toasted baguettes or strong tortilla chips.
 It’s also great on homemade herbed pita chips which are super simple to make.